puru444/Supervised_Learning/README.md

 2. Value 0 (Healthy Loans): The Value 0 shows the highest level of confidence in all 3 techniques: Precision: 100%, Recall: 99% & F1 Score: 100%.
 This shows that the confidence in measuring the Larger Class of Value 0 (Healthy Loans) is way too high.
 Machine may sound pretty confident at this level however this might get wrong in long run where machine model develops a tendency to favor Value 0 and give more precedence over Value 1.

 Therefore, to avoid the unbiased behaviour we have a functionality called: Imbalanced Classes where we apply Resampling Techniques.
-Specifically, Oversampling is one the major technique will be leveraged for this purpose to artificially increase the size of Smaller Class so that the comparison with the Larger Class will be trated equal without getting biased, hence to get more fair results by eliminating error at fractional level.
+Specifically, Oversampling is one the major technique will be leveraged for this purpose to artificially increase the size of Smaller Class so that the comparison with the Larger Class will be treated equal without getting biased, hence to get more fair results by eliminating error at fractional level.